 Locking & Tagging

 If those electrical professionals are in-house, or if you have a business in which the electrical service of machinery by your own (properly trained) employees is commonplace, you’re likely familiar with the lock and tag system.
 A lock and tag system is used to prevent injuries when workers are working on exposed electrical systems.
-A lock, usually a ring of some sort (like this one), is placed in such a way to prevent the flipping of a switch or turning of a dial that would bring power to the machine or system being worked on.
-A red tag (similar to these tags) is then attached to the locking device to indicate to other workers that maintenance is being done and power needs to remain off.
+A lock, usually a ring of some sort, is placed in such a way to prevent the flipping of a switch or turning of a dial that would bring power to the machine or system being worked on.
+A red tag is then attached to the locking device to indicate to other workers that maintenance is being done and power needs to remain off.
 Notes about who is working and how long repairs or upkeep are expected to take are useful pieces of information to be included on the tag.

 Locking and tagging systems are widely used in industrial facilities and work well as long as:

 ALL possible power points for a machine or electrical system are locked and tagged.

 Workers are properly trained on how to use, recognize, and respect the system.